Auronum/gold-currency-heat-map/README.md

 1. ![Screenshot of the Gold Currency Heat Map in light theme](assets/screenshot-1.png)
 2. ![Screenshot of the Gold Currency Heat Map in dark theme](assets/screenshot-2.png)

+## Download

+You can download the latest release of Gold Currency Heat Map from [GitHub](https://github.com/Auronum/gold-currency-heat-map/releases).

 ## Changelog

 ### 1.0